mcornelio/synapse/README.md

 This will connect to the synapse server on '192.168.0.35' on port 2500.
 Connections may be bi-directional.
 That is, a synapse application may be both a server and client.

-##Cell Values
-Please note that cell values must be a JSON encodable value.
-That is:
-* None
-* numbers (integers or floats)
-* strings
-* lists or arrays enclosed in square brackets: [1,2,3]
-* objects enclosed in curly braces: {'a':1, 'b':2, 'c':'apple'}

 ##Programming Cells Using Formulas
 Like spreadsheets, cells may have a formula that is evaluated when the cell value is requested.